mfem/web/src/gpu-tips-n-tricks.md

 ```

 ## The MFEM_FORALL macro
-The idea behind the `MFEM_FORALL` macro is to have the same behavior as a `for` loop and hide all the specifics to devices.
+The idea behind the `MFEM_FORALL` macro is to have the same behavior as a `for` loop and hide all device-specific code in order to enable performance portability.
 Example:
 ```c++
 for(int i = 0; i < N; i++)